aufziehvogel/Cinderella/README.md

 Gitlab or Jenkins and probably also work with standard *bare* git repositories (instead of Gitlab, gitea or similar).

+Cinderella is a single binary that currently executes all builds directly on the same machine.
+Positive: It ships as a single binary with dependencies only to standard libraries like libc.
+It does not require Docker or similar.
+Negative: Testing with a clean, bare OS is currently not in focus.
+It's probably possible by starting up a fresh VM, copying cinderella onto it and then executing it, but it's more effort on your side.

 Usage
 -----